5 Super Minerals Your Body Craves For Healthier Skin

 There's no shortage of beneficial ingredients, but how do you know which ones are best?
 Ahead, we break down five natural minerals that harbor the biggest beauty-boosting potential and the best foods to get your fill.

-Silica is the oxide form of silicon, the third most abundant trace element in our bodies, and it plays a key role in bone growth.
+Silica is the oxide form of silicon4, the third most abundant5 trace element in our bodies, and it plays a key role in bone growth.
 Silica has also been dubbed the "beauty mineral" because it's an essential ingredient in collagen creation, which improves skin's strength and elasticity, nail growth, and hair health.

 While kick-starting collagen production by getting your silica fill from your diet may seem like the way to go—it's found in foods like whole grain bread and pasta, brown rice, oatmeal, bananas, green beans, spinach, mangoes, and even in beer—supplements are actually highly effective.